How to Use LinkedIn Endorsements to Boost Your Career

 However, since it's your profile, you have complete control over endorsements.
 First, you can choose whether you accept endorsements or not altogether.
 If you do accept them (which you should), you can select which endorsements appear on your profile and which don't.

 Endorsements aren't just about your skill and the number of endorsements after that skill.
 There's a whole other layer to seeing endorsements on someone's profile.
-The biggest thing about endorsements is that they come from people other than you.
+The biggest thing about endorsements is that they come from people different than you.
 Anyone can take a good profile picture, write a killer summary, and structure their profile by the book.
 You can't really "cheat" your way into getting endorsements from other people.
 Other people don't have a vested interest in your profile, so their endorsing you implies that it is something you truly deserve.

 Many endorsements add a level of authenticity and legitimacy to your profile that you couldn't possibly provide yourself.
 Endorsements are also proof that you are skilled socially.
 It's one thing to be good at marketing, but to get someone else to confirm your marketing skills on your LinkedIn?
 That has to mean you are also a sociable and enjoyable person overall.